 Regardless of which area biologists choose to specialize in, they all conduct research based on the scientific method, whereby they form a hypothesis, run an experiment, and document the results.

 GMercyU students have the benefit of small classes, taught by professors with doctorate degrees.
 In addition to labs that accompany all required courses, summer research opportunities are available for interested students.
 These opportunities have paid off, as students at GMercyU routinely score well on the nationally-normed ETS® Major Field Test in Biology.

-In fact, GMercyU's biology students scored in the top 17% for molecular biology and genetics and the top 11% for cell biology among all other institutions tested in 2016 and routinely score above the national average.
+In fact, GMercyU's biology students scored in the top 18% for biochemistry and the top 5% for celluar biology among all other institutions tested in 2017 and routinely score above the national average.